DigitaleGesellschaft/jekyll-theme-conference/README.md

 - `talks/`

 There exists a Python file in this repository, `create_entries.py`, which can be used to import content from a CSV table and generate the different talk, speakers and room files automatically based on it.
 Just open your terminal and type `python create_entries.py --help` to show the help and get started.

+In case you do not want to install the entire Ruby/Jekyll toolchain on your machine you can make use of [GitHub Actions](https://github.com/features/actions), Github's continuous integration platform.
+This repository contains an example Github Action configuration file which automatically builds the website upon adding a new tag.
+It then attaches the generated website as package to a release for easy downloading.
+Simply copy the following file to your repository and adapt it to your needs:

+- `workflows.example.yml` -> `.github/workflows.main.yml`

 ## Configuration